 Jhallong is generally considered a birdwatcher’s dream come true with several species of hill birds like the Laughing Thrush, Redstart, Brown Dipper and other migratory ones.
 For a more inside look into the various bird species, one can also visit the Jhallong Tourism run bird sanctuary or the Gorumara Wildlife Sanctuary.
 One of the key attractions of Jhallong is a state of the art Hydro Electric Project on the river Jaldhaka.

 Tourist Places In And Around Jhallong

 The Bindu Dam makes for another popular tourist attraction and serves as a bridge that connects India and Bhutan.
 Among other attractions are the Cardamom Curing Center and Godak.
-Totopara rock is a small hillock around 22 kilometers, which offers a great view of the Torsa River.
+Totopara rock is a small hillock around 22 km, which offers a great view of the Torsa river.
 One can also visit the Jaldapara National Park.

 The weather in Jhallong is classified into summer, monsoon and winter.